martiserra99/formity-old/README.md

 #### form

-The form element is an object with the following syntax:
+The _form_ element is an object with the following syntax:

 ```json
 { "form": "expression" }
 ```

-`"expression"` is a mongu expression that has to resolve to an object with these properties:
+The `"expression"` of the element is a mongu expression that has to resolve to an object with these properties:

 ```json
 {